dlguswo333/dlguswo333.github.io/markdown/2021/12-18-en-k-means-clustering.md

 1. Select initial centroids randomly.
 2. Map each vector to the nearest centroid.
 3. Calculate the next centroids by averaging the vectors within a cluster.
-4. Repeat 2-3 until no changes further.
+4. Repeat 2-3 until the centroids no longer change.

 ![k-means-clustering-steps](/img/2021-12-18-k-means-clustering/k-means-clustering-steps.png)